egilber2/WiFi_Locationing/wifi_locNB.md

 ### **2.2 Inspect Data**

-We'll use the glimpse() funtion to get a quick look at the data.
-The output is a transposed version of the data with the columns shown as rows so it's possible to see all of the features if needed.
+We'll use the glimpse() function to get a quick look at the data.
+The output is a transposed version of the data with the columns shown as rows so it's possible to see all the features if needed.
 In this case, we know the first 520 columns are the individual wireless access points (WAP's) so the data has been sliced to just show the last 20 features of the data set.

 ``` r
 #-View last 20 features of data set